| Title: | Affinity Propagation Clustering |

 measures over execution time of the affinity propagation run.

-This only works if apcluster
+This only works if apcluster was called with

-is called for an APResult
+If plot is called for an APResult object

-along with a matrix or data frame as argument y
+along with a matrix or data frame as argument y, then the dimensions of

-the matrix determine the behavior of plot
+the matrix determine the behavior of plot:

-If the matrix y
+If the matrix y has two columns, y is

 interpreted as the original data set.
 Then a plot of